*******Max order of 5 pounds.*******

 3. Yugoslavian: Beautiful large bulbs with purple stripes and red clove covering.
 The flavour is nice and mild for raw eating.

 4. Tibetan: New in 2021 .
 Warm rich taste with a medium heat.
+Smooth texture, can be eaten raw if you want a bit of a bite to your dish.

 4.Marbled Purple Stripe